 If you are participating in an authorized University activity (departmental trip, music or debate activity, ROTC function, or athletic competition), you can obtain notification from the sponsoring office.
 If you are in the military reserves and reserve training (including reasonable travel time to training locations), a letter from the commander of your military reserve unit showing the date of the absence and the reason for it will serve as prior notification.

-If you medical or dental care from OhioHealth O’Bleness Hospital, Ohio University Campus Care, or other health care facilities, you can ask for and receive official notification from the staff at the time of your visit stating you were seen on a particular day, in order to present the instructors of classes necessarily missed for this reason verification of the date(s) and times you received such care.
+If you or an individual for whom you have care-giving responsibilities receive medical or dental care from OhioHealth O’Bleness Hospital, Ohio University Campus Care, or other health care facilities, you can ask for and receive official notification from the staff at the time of your visit stating you or your care recipient were seen on a particular day, in order to present the instructors of classes necessarily missed for this reason verification of the date(s) and times you received such care.
 It is your responsibility to request and obtain such notification.

 If your grade has been affected by a legitimate absence or absences that your instructor does not excuse, you may appeal through the normal grade appeal process (first through the instructor, then the department chair or school director, and then the dean of your college).
 If satisfaction is not achieved through this process, the dean may appoint a faculty committee of five members, including the chair or director of the department or school in question, to consider your case and render a decision.
-The decision of this committee is not subject to further appeal.’
+The decision of this committee is not subject to further appeal.

+Please note that a legitimate, excused absence does not excuse you from meeting the requirements for the course or mastering course content.
+Students remain responsible for mastering the content of any missed class and completing any assignments or learning objectives due on the day of the missed class.

 Faculty Handbook (section VIII, C):